2sherpas/2sherpas.github.io/_posts/2020-02-09-wrapping-rest-api-in-graphql-with-aws-appsync.md

 ## Our Rest API

 For this example we are going to use a [beeceptor](http://beeceptor.com) to generate a couple of mock endpoints.
-The first one: `/api/v1/employees` will retrieve an array of employees and the second one  `/api/v1/employee/{id}` will return only the data of an specific employee.
+The first one: `/api/v1/employees` will return an array of employees and the second one  `/api/v1/employee/{id}` will return only the data of an specific employee.

 Beeceptor allows you to make up to 50 calls per day under their free plan so it will be more than enough for this experiment.